 We’d recommend you check out the current law in your country regarding email marketing.

-Using a business email address when sending out email marketing campaigns such as newsletters is crucial for several reasons.
+Using a your own domain name when sending out email marketing campaigns such as newsletters is crucial for several reasons.

 Secondly, it improves email deliverability by using a reputable domain name, reducing the risk of emails being marked as spam.

 Thirdly, it reinforces brand identity and makes it easier for recipients to recognize and remember the organization.